Updated: Jun 8

 Bride & Groom Portraits

 This is key and there are a few things to bear in mind here.
 One difficulty I often find with couples is not allowing enough time to get this done on the day.
 This can lead to photographs being rushed and couples being stressed.
 The key thing to consider here is how important are these photographs for you.
 If you are happy with the majority of the pictures being candid you may only want to spend 15-20 minutes with me.
-However, if you want a good selection of portraits of you and your husband you may want to consider allocating 1h or two half hour slots for this.
+However, if you want a good selection of portraits of you and your husband you may want to consider allocating 2 slots to make use of the light.

 Other things to consider are light and weather conditions, which may alter our plans.
 It is good to think about this and to have some flexibility around it.
 Personally I am not big fan of flash and I would much rather work with natural light so taking all pictures in a dark environment if you like natural photography might not be such a good idea.